What is Personal Finance?

 The rule of personal finance is not to be extravagant.
 Delay the not-so-needed expenses and keep a check on your spending.
 Overrunning your budget will affect your financial health as you may end up borrowing funds to meet your immediate goals.
 Make a list of all the mandatory expenses that arise in a year and allocate funds to meet them in advance.

 Insurance is a lifeline during adverse situations.
-With adequate life cover, your family will continue to have financial independence even in your absence.
+With adequate life insurance, your family's financial wellbeing can be protected, ensuring they remain financially independent even if you're not around.
 The overall requirements of your family should be the yardstick to determine the sum assured.
 Otherwise, with insufficient funds, they may land in a financial crisis.
 Besides life insurance, you should also have sufficient health insurance to provide for medical expenses.

 It is recommended that you purchase insurance with a life cover equivalent to 10 times your annual salary and health insurance with coverage equal to your annual salary.
 Additionally, investing in a retirement plan like ULIP will ensure a comfortable life during your golden years.
 Since individuals of all age groups need insurance products, investing in them early in life makes them more affordable.